 Pros and cons of moving to Kuala Lumpur

-The variety of religious celebrations, the marriage of modern sky-rises and historical buildings, and the harmonious blend of indigenous locals and expats, all make Kuala Lumpur stand out.
-However, like any city, it has its pros and cons for those expats who choose to settle down.
+The variety of religious celebrations, the marriage of modern sky-rises and historical buildings, and the harmonious blend of Malaysians and expats, all make Kuala Lumpur stand out.
+However, like any city, it has its pros and cons for those expats who choose to settle there.

 Cultural expression in Kuala Lumpur